timmonfette1/iptool-ffi/README.md

 provided Makefile.<br />

 All make targets will first compile a release version of the FFI by running `cargo build --release`.<br />

+`make c-build`<br />
+Will compile the FFI and build the C object file in the resulting "lib/" directory.<br />
+In order to use this object file, you need to link both it and the FFI at compilation of your main source code.<br />
+An example is: `$ gcc test.c iptool.o -L ./ -liptool -o run`<br />
+This will compile the source code file "test.c" and link it with the IP Tool object file and the "libiptool.so" library (the FFI).<br />
+When executing, specify your LD_LIBRARY_PATH like so: `$ LD_LIBRARY_PATH=./ ./run`<br />
+You can permanently set LD_LIBRARY_PATH but be warned you might run into issues with executing other C code.

 `make py-build`<br />
 Will compile the FFI and build the Python library in the resulting "lib/" directory.